-Depletion and valuation of property and equipment
+Depletion and valuation of property and equipment exploration and evaluation assets

 The amounts recorded for depletion and depreciation of property and equipment and the valuation of property and equipment are based on estimates.
 These estimates include proved and probable reserves, production rates, future oil and natural gas prices, future development costs, remaining lives and periods of future benefits of the related assets and other relevant assumptions.